Choosing a university in Canada

 To the OP:

-In most (if not all) Canadian universities, students are free to take any elective courses beyond what the required courses for any specific program.
+In most (if not all) Canadian universities, students are free to take any elective courses beyond the required courses for any specific program.
 So my guess is that yes, you are able to take computer science courses (if it is not already a requirement, as it may be in some schools), and I would strongly recommend you to take them.

 To your original question:

-All of the questions mentioned in your original post (SFU, University of Calgary, McMaster) are great schools for physics, as is Queen's University.
+All of the universities mentioned in your original post (SFU, University of Calgary, McMaster) are great schools for physics, as is Queen's University.
 Among other schools worth considering include University of Toronto (my alma mater, btw), McGill University, Concordia University, UBC, University of Waterloo, and the University of Victoria.

 In all honesty, there is not much difference in quality of undergrad programs for physics (or really any of the sciences) across Canadian universities, so which school to choose will depend on other factors that may be important to you.
 Hope this is helpful!